 For dogs and cats, all rental units administered by the Housing Authority require a municipal / county pet license, current rabies and distemper shot records, and proof of spaying / neutering.

 For Housing Choice Voucher program residents, pet policies are determined by the landlord / property owner and should be detailed in your lease.

 In all programs, violation of pet policies can result in warnings and eviction.

 Please notify our agency if you need assistance of any kind to access our services, and let us know if you need special features in your housing (for example, we can often provide large print materials, wheelchair accessibility, customized interviews, and other housing accommodations).
 If you need an interpreter or translator, please notify our agency and appropriate services will be provided.
 We will make every reasonable effort to accommodate your needs.
 For additional information, please contact our agency at 920.424.1450.
 Our rental housing programming features many units with accessible design features, including 1-3 bedroom units with single story access to bedrooms, bathrooms and laundry connection.
 Our apartment complexes all feature accessible accommodations to help meet the needs of the elderly and individuals with mobility limitations.
-For those interested in homeownership, the Winnebago Homebuyer Program launched an exciting new Accessible Homes Initiative in 2015 to construct new homes within the city of Oshkosh that meet Universal Design Standards.
-Visit the Accessible Homes Webpage for more information.

 The Housing Authority does not provide emergency housing, and all programs have eligibility criteria.
 Visit the Homeless Resources Page if your household is facing homelessness.
 For 1-time rental or utility assistance in the Oshkosh area, contact the Advocap Bridges program at 920.426.1450.
 In the Neenah/Menasha area, contact LEAVEN at 920.738.9635.